IO Browser

 Bindings

 Bindings are the connection between PLC tags and model signals.
 Bindings are directional.
-The direction that data flows is determined by direction of the binding.
-The direction of bindings for input and output tags cannot be changed.
+The direction that data flows is determined by the direction of the binding.
+The direction of a binding for input and output tags cannot be changed.
 ProtoTwin Connect will always write to input tags and read from output tags.
-The direction for bindings involving memory tags can be specified.

 - Inputs: Values are transferred from signals to the input PLC tags.